Christmas in Antarctica

 Artificial trees are used at the big station to cut costs on shipping in live tress that die over the holiday.
 The artificial trees may be stored the rest of the year, but the live trees would need to be somehow destroyed or recycled, a problem on a continent of ice.
 No compost heaps exist outdoors here.

 Antarctic stations operated by various nations of the world feature entertainment and recreation in their on-site nightclubs.
 McMurdo offers its Erebus Club, Gallagher's Pub, and the Coffee Shop for a variety.
-The Coffee Shop is non-smoking and the others offer non-smoking nights as of this writing.
+The Coffee Shop is non-smoking and the other clubs offer non-smoking nights.
 The first two clubs are more traditional night clubs, with louder music.

 Scott Base, a New Zealand research station, houses only about 100 people instead of the 1200 at McMurdo.
 The Scott pub is smaller and quieter than McMurdo's as well. offering a more intimate and cozy Christmas experience. new Year's Eve is likely more subdued at Scott Base as well.